-Earlier, we introduced the concepts of effectual entrepreneurship as developed by Saras Sarasvathy.
+In Chapter 6 on Feasibility, we introduced the concepts of effectuall entrepreneurship as developed by Saras Sarasvathy.
 She studied entrepreneurship carefully and has criticized the causal process as much too deterministic.
 Life is simply not that orderly!
 She has proposed an alternative formulation that she terms "the effectual entrepreneur."
 In her formulation there are five major principles: